What is giardiasis?

 What are the symptoms of giardiasis?

-People infected with Giardia may have no symptoms at all, or may experience a mild illness or severe diarrhea.
+Some people infected with Giardia have no symptoms at all; others experience mild to severe intestinal symptoms.
 Diarrhea can last for several weeks or months, leading to weight loss and dehydration.
-Gas, greasy stools, and stomach cramps also can occur.
+Symptoms of gas, greasy stools, and stomach cramps might also occur.

 How soon after exposure do symptoms appear?

-Symptoms may appear anywhere from 3 to 25 days after exposure, but usually appear within 7 to 10 days after exposure.
+Symptoms can appear from 3-25 days after exposure, but usually appear within 7 to 10 days after exposure.

 How is giardiasis diagnosed?

-To confirm the diagnosis, a doctor needs to send a sample of your stool to a lab and ask them to test for Giardia.
-Traditionally labs have examined stool under a microscope to diagnose giardiasis, but some labs now offer other tests.
-Several stool specimens must be obtained because the number of Giardia parasites found in the stool changes from day to day.
+To confirm the diagnosis, a stool sample should be collected and tested at a laboratory.
+Several stool specimens must be obtained over several days because the number of Giardia parasites found in the stool changes from day to day.